napari/napari.github.io/fundamentals/viewer.md

 `visibility` button that can be toggled on or off to show or hide the layer, and an `icon` for the layer type.

-Adding the following three image layers using the code below adds three layer widgets to the layer list as follows:
+Adding the following three image layers using the code below adds three-layer widgets to the layer list as follows:

 ```python
 from skimage import data